TableMaster: A Recipe to Advance Table Understanding with Language Models: Table Understanding Baselines

 \section{Table Understanding Baselines}

 To better facilitate future research, we evaluate different reasoning methods across various base models.
 Table~\ref{tab:baselines} presents the accuracy results of our reproduced baselines on WikiTQ and TabFact, comparing different base LLMs and reasoning methods.
 The table includes evaluations on \textit{o1-preview} ($\sim$300B), \textit{o1-mini} ($\sim$100B), \textit{gpt-4o} ($\sim$200B), \textit{gpt-4o-mini} ($\sim$8B), and \textit{gpt-3.5-turbo} ($\sim$175B).
+The exact number of parameters for several LMs (e.g., GPT, o1) has not been publicly disclosed.
+Most parameter counts are estimates reported to provide context for understanding model performance.
+For more precise information, please refer to the original or future official documentation \citep{abacha2025medecbenchmarkmedicalerror}.
 Each model is tested with various reasoning strategies, including Direct, chain of thought, and Program of Thought, alongside our proposed \method.

 Across all base models, TableMaster consistently achieves the highest accuracy.
 For gpt-4o, TableMaster reaches 84.55\% on WikiTQ and 94.52\% on TabFact, outperforming both chain of thought (83.98\%, 91.90\%) and Program of Thought (74.63\%, 90.02\%).
 Similarly, for gpt-4o-mini, TableMaster achieves 78.13\% on WikiTQ and 90.12\% on TabFact, significantly improving over the Direct method (59.53\%, 71.25\%) and surpassing chain of thought (72.97\%, 87.40\%).